jusbrasil/careers/frontend/internship/readme.md

 ## Want to learn more about us?
 [Uma espiadinha dentro do Jusbrasil](https://danielmurta.jusbrasil.com.br/artigos/383937197/o-o-uma-espiadinha-dentro-do-jusbrasil)

+## How to reach us?
-If you're interested, please mail us at vagas@jusbrasil.com.br with the subject `<YOUR_NAME> | Frontend Internship Position`.
+If any role is available at the time you're reading this and you find yourself interested in it, please mail us at vagas@jusbrasil.com.br with the subject `<YOUR_NAME> | <TEAM> | Frontend Internship Position`.
 Make sure you include at least an up-to-date resume or a quick intro about yourself.